 MM29

-Rep ID Name / Summary of Representation Council Response Action(s) Required
+Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required

-Organisation

 NO REPRESENTATIONS RECEIVED

-MM30
+MM30 MM30

 Rep ID Name / Summary of Representation Council Response Action(s) Required

 Organisation

 NO REPRESENTATIONS RECEIVED

-MM31
+MM31 MM31

 Rep ID Name / Summary of Representation Council Response Action(s) Required

 Organisation

 NO REPRESENTATIONS RECEIVED

 MM32

 Rep ID Name / Summary of Representation Council Response Action(s) Required

-Organisation -
+Organisation

 NO REPRESENTATIONS RECEIVED

-·

 MM33

 Rep ID Name / Summary of Representation Council Response Action(s) Required

 Organisation

 NO REPRESENTATIONS RECEIVED

-·

-MM34
+MM34 MM34

 Rep ID Name / Summary of Representation Council Response Action(s) Required

 Organisation

 NO REPRESENTATIONS RECEIVED

-MM35 Rep ID Name / Summary of Representation Council Response Action(s) Required Organisation 0041 Ian Smith Historic England MM35 Policy WDM2 (d) - Unsound.
+MM35 Rep ID Name / Summary of Representation Council Response Action(s) Required Organisation 0041 lan Smith Historic England MM35 Policy WDM2 (d) - Unsound.
 The Glossary to the NPPF makes it clear that, in terms of the historic environment, "conservation" is the process of managing change to ta heritage asset in a way which sustains and "where appropriate" enhances its significance Policy Therefore, in terms of the historic environment, enhancement should only be pursued where it is appropriate in order to better reveal the significance of that particular asset.
-WDM2 (d) amend to read:- "and, where possible and appropriate, enhancements made" The Council is of the opinion the enhancement of the Historic Environment should only be made where appropriate and thus the recommended modification shall be put forward. "and, where possible and appropriate, enhances the District's environmental assets"
+WDM2 (d) amend to read:- "and, where possible and appropriate, enhancements made" The Council is of the opinion the enhancement of the Historic Environment should only be made where appropriate and thus the recommended modification shall be put forward. appropriate, enhances the

 MM36

-Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required
+Rep ID Name / Summary of Representation Council Response Action(s) Required

+Organisation

 NO REPRESENTATIONS RECEIVED

-MM37
+MM37 MM37

 Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required

 NO REPRESENTATIONS RECEIVED

-•

-MM38
+MM38 MM38

 Rep ID Name / Summary of Representation Council Response Action(s) Required

 Organisation

 NO REPRESENTATIONS RECEIVED

-MM39
+MM39 MM39

 Rep ID Name / Summary of Representation Council Response Action(s) Required

 Organisation

 NO REPRESENTATIONS RECEIVED

-MM40 1 •
+MM40 MM40

 Rep ID Name / Summary of Representation Council Response Action(s) Required

 Organisation

 NO REPRESENTATIONS RECEIVED

-2022

-MM41 1 •

-Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required

-0036 Beverley Eastell MM41- WDM4: (Positively Prepared - unsound) Policy WDM4 will be No action taken.
+MM41 MM41 Rep ID Name / Summary of Representation Council Response Action(s) Required Organisation 0036 Beverley Eastell MM41- WDM4: (Positively Prepared - unsound) Policy WDM4 will be No action taken.
 Also, the following questions need to be asked in relation to the applied to applications for

-MM41 Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Rep ID Name / Organisation Summary of Representation proposed development on site WM3: Will recycled and secondary materials be used in construction of the development?
-During construction, how will waste be minimised?
-How will the applicant minimise the effects on the environment, noise, dust, water, air pollution and human health during construction?
-Is the design energy efficient?
-Does it maximise electricity generation from waste recovery and treatment of wastes?
-What provision will be in place for other renewable energy sources, including opportunities to contribute to climate change mitigation?
-Is pumping surface water into the River Aire a sustainable drainage measure?
-What guarantee is there that waste to be treated cannot practically and reasonably be reused, recycled or processed to recover materials? all waste management facilities.
-Any development proposal's compliance with Policy WDM4 will be assessed at the application stage.
-Action(s) Required What appropriate management arrangements are in place for waste generated by the development?
-How does the development reduce gases associated with
+MM41 Rep ID Nam Orga ne / Summary of Representation anisation Council Response Action(s) Required proposed development on site WM3: • Will recycled and secondary materials be used in construction of the development? • During construction, how will waste be minimised? • How will the applicant minimise the effects on the environment, noise, dust, water, air pollution and hi health during construction? • Is the design energy efficient? • Does it maximise electricity generation from waste recovery and treatment of wastes? • What provision will be in place for other renewable sources, including opportunities to contribute to clir change mitigation? • Is pumping surface water into the River Aire a sustai drainage measure? • What guarantee is there that waste to be treated ca practically and reasonably be reused, recycled or protorecover materials? • What appropriate management arrangements are in for waste generated by the development? energy nate inable innot ocessed n place

-MM41
+MM41 MM41

 Rep ID Name / Summary of Representation Council Response Action(s) Required

 Organisation

 adverse climate change?